Council on Latin American and Iberian Studies

 Specific Requirements for the Graduate Certificate of Concentration

-Language proficiency The equivalent of two years’ study of one language and one year of the other, normally Spanish and Portuguese.
+Language Proficiency The equivalent of two years’ study of one language and one year of the other, normally Spanish and Portuguese.
 Less frequently taught languages, such as Nahuatl, Quechua, or Haitian Creole, may also be considered for meeting this requirement.

-Course work Six graduate courses in at least two different disciplines.
+Coursework Six graduate courses in at least two different disciplines.
 No more than four courses may count in any one discipline.

-Geographical and disciplinary coverage At least two countries and two languages must be included in the course work or thesis.
+Geographical and Disciplinary Coverage At least two countries and two languages must be included in the course work or thesis.

 Research A major graduate course research paper or thesis that demonstrates the ability to use field resources, ideally in one or more languages of the region, normally with a focus on a comparative or regional topic rather than a single country.